 Some of the equipment I recommend includes:

-Tripod: Set your camera up on a tripod so that there won’t be any handshake.
-MeFoto offers great tripods.
-Read more: A personal review of Mefoto Tripods
+- Tripod: Set your camera up on a tripod so that there won’t be any handshake.
+See some options of travel tripods.

 - Set Mirror lockup, this reduces any vibration from the camera moving the mirror up at the start of exposure.